I was born in Eskilstuna on January 26, 1981. I live in, works in and owns a appartment in central Eskilstuna, very close to the train station.

 Several online shops incorrectly claims and even ChatGPT thinks it possible to play multiplay by connecting two Super Pockets.
 I save no documentation at makers site so I ask support myself and they said it does not work.
 It was maybee a planned feutere that never became possible.
 Support also confirmed that "Suport Pockets" can not connect to a TV.

 When comparing "Evercade EXP" and "Super Pocket" I think "Super Pocket" is many ways a better and more price worthy machine but it depends on the games one likes.
 I bought a mini HDMI cable and managed to connect "Evercade EXP" to my TV and it works well so it is a big plus for "Evercade EXP".
 "Evercade EXP" has more intergrated "Capcom" games than "Super Pocket Capcom edition" I dont know if some of the games of "Super Pocket Capcom edition" was scrapped becouse of licens reasons or linked to that some arcade games screen did not fill the entire screen in perfect pixel mode at "Evercade EXP".
 In "Super Pocket Capcom edition" I miss one of my favorite games "Commando" and also miss the "Commando" sequal "Mercs".
 Maybee the games was to difficult to play on smaller screen?
-One argument for at least one "Super Pocket" is that "Bubble Bobble" only exist in "Super Pocket Taito edition" devices since that internal game collection is not sold as a "Evercade" cartridge becouse of licens reasons.
+One argument for at least one "Super Pocket" is that "Bubble Bobble" exists in "Super Pocket Taito edition" devices.
 The "Neogeo" edition is also worth buying since it has lots of games not sold as "Evercade" cartridges.
 "Super Pocket Atari edition" has also plus in incredible many games intergrated, it is probelby all "Evercade Atari collection" cartridges games are intergrated in same device.

 I have also asked support and "Super Pockets" can not connect to each other thus no multiplay is avalible despite some online shops ideas and even ChatGPT has hallucinations they can.
 Support also says that "Super Pockets" can not connect to a TV.

 "Evercade Alpha" are bar top arcade machines with intergrated game and a build in joypad.
 They have different themes of intergrated games in different editions.
 They can play "Evercade cartridges" as well and has 2 "Evercade" cartridges slots like all stationary "Evercades".
 They costs more than any other "Evercade" machines.
 Multiplay is possible using 2 USB ports where all "Evercade" joypads are compitable.
 They have an intergrated screen and but can not connect to a TV.
-I own no such machine I only saw them at makers own homepage with specifications.
-I have however preorder "Taito" edition since I both likes and collects "Bubbble Bobble" games.
+I own a "Taito" edition since I both likes and collects "Bubbble Bobble" games.

 It is possible to unlock extra free games in some of the "Evercade" devices, at least the stationarys.
 One way is to enter special codes.
 One other way is to enter different combinations of cartridges in the two cartridge slots.